Narragansett people: 20th century

-Further archaeological excavation on the site quickly revealed that it was one of two villages on the Atlantic Coast to be found in such complete condition.
-The other pre-Columbian village (Otan in Narragansett Algonquin) is in Virginia.
-It has a high concentration of permanent structures.

-Preliminary surveys of the Narragansett tract, known as RI 110, have revealed a village with perhaps as many 22 structures, as well as three known human burial sites.
-There is also evidence of granaries, ceremonial areas and storage pits that may shed new light on the importance of maize agriculture to woodland tribes.

-Historians and archeologists knew that maize was cultivated by Algonquin tribes, but there has never been physical evidence before the discovery of this site.
-The tribe's method of grinding the kernels into a powder was not conducive to preservation.
-In the first week of excavation, 78 kernels of corn were found at this site, the first time that cultivation of maize could be confirmed this far north on the Atlantic Coast.

-The current members of the Narragansett tribe have contributed through oral history to accounts about the ancient people who inhabited this site.
-They were members of the Turtle Clan, and the settlement was a conduit for trade in medicines.
-They used the surrounding pond and its many islands for hunting camps, resource collection, fishing, shellfish, burial sites, and herbal collections for medicine and ceremony.

-Providence founder Roger Williams was brought to the top of Sugarloaf Hill in nearby Wakefield when treating with the Narragansett tribe.
-They pointed toward this large settlement and told him that it was called Nanihigonset.
-This site is now believed to be the center of the Narragansett geography, where they coalesced as a tribe and began to extend their dominion over the neighboring tribes at different points in history.

 Land claim suit

-In January 1975, the Narragansett Tribe filed suit in federal court to regain 3200 acre of land in southern Rhode Island which they claimed the state had illegally taken from them in 1880.
+In January 1975, the Narragansett Tribe filed suit in federal court to regain 3200 acre of land in southern Rhode Island, which they claimed the state had illegally taken from them in 1880.
 The 1880 Act authorizing the state to negotiate with the tribe listed 324 Narragansetts approved by the Supreme Court as claimants to the land.

-In 1978, the Narragansett Tribe signed a Joint Memorandum of Understanding (JMOU) with the state of Rhode Island, Town of Charlestown, and private property owners in settlement of their land claim.
+In 1978, the Narragansett Tribe signed a Joint Memorandum of Understanding (JMOU) with the state of Rhode Island, the Town of Charlestown, and private property owners in settlement of their land claim.
 The state transferred a total of 1800 acre to a corporation formed to hold the land in trust for descendants of the 1880 Narragansett Roll.
 In exchange, the tribe agreed that the laws of Rhode Island would be in effect on those lands, except for hunting and fishing.
 The Narragansetts had not yet been federally recognized as a tribe.